An Optimization Routine for the Number of Paths

 get_solution

-Retrieves the solution for the flow decomposition problem.
+Retrieves the solution from the wrapped model.

 Returns